Census 2020: It's Time to #MakeBrooklynCount

-We have partnered with Brooklyn Borough President Eric Adams to launch the Brooklyn Complete Count Committee and the #MakeBrooklynCount campaign.
-These efforts will expand upon the $100,000 we committed in Spring 2018 toward Census 2020 organizing: $40,000 to the New York Immigration Coalition in support of the New York Counts 2020 statewide coalition, $40,000 to the Center for Law and Social Justice in support of their NYC Black Leadership Action Coalition for Census 2020 (NYC BLAC), and $20,000 to the New York State Grantmakers for Census Equity Fund to bolster statewide efforts.
+These efforts expand upon the $100,000 we have committed to Census 2020 organizing: $40,000 to the New York Immigration Coalition in support of the New York Counts 2020 statewide coalition, $40,000 to the Center for Law and Social Justice in support of their NYC Black Leadership Action Coalition for Census 2020 (NYC BLAC), and $20,000 to the New York State Census Equity Fund to bolster statewide efforts.

 COMPLETE COUNT CHALLENGES

 In 2018, the Trump Administration announced its intention to include a citizenship question on the census survey.
 There was bipartisan criticism of this addition, with critics noting that not only did it add a financial burden to an already underfunded and ill-prepared agency, it jeopardized the accuracy of the data by discouraging non-citizens and households with non-citizens from filling out the form.
 An estimated 400,000 Brooklynites—15% of our borough’s total population—are not citizens.
 In July 2018, we sent a letter to the Department of Commerce, which oversees the Census Bureau, urging them to withdraw the citizenship question, and we will continue to support efforts to remove it.
 In June 2019, the Supreme Court blocked the addition of the question to the 2020 form—however, many community advocates worry that the damage done by attempts to add the question cannot be undone.